Mathews2115/AutoDashBackEnd/readme.md

 * Copy files from you dev computer to the pi
   * Copy the latest ` scp -r ../AutoDashBackEnd pi@raspberrypi.local:/home/pi`
 * `yarn install`
+* lol- lazy and need to this to use uWebSockets on ARM...
-* lol `scp -r ../AutoDashBackEnd/uws_linux_arm_88.node pi@raspberrypi.local:/home/pi/AutoDashBackEnd/node_modules/uWebSockets.js/ `
+  *  `scp -r ../AutoDashBackEnd/uws_linux_arm_88.node pi@raspberrypi.local:/home/pi/AutoDashBackEnd/node_modules/uWebSockets.js/ `

 ## After you install packages on the pi
-1. Copy the lock file back to our project
+1. Copy the lock file back to our project and commit that shit in

 ## Development on your Linux/Mac

 ### Install needed libraries
 1. install can utils
+   1. `sudo apt-get -y install can-utils libsocketcan2 libsocketcan-dev`
+2. Dont forget to make your shell scripts executable
-2. `sudo chmod u+rw RPI_system/start_vcan.sh`
+   1. `sudo chmod u+rw RPI_system/start_vcan.sh`

-### Simulate CAN in dev
+### Simulate CAN in dev on your Mac / Linux
-3. Start the virtual CAN interface: `./start_vcan.sh`
+1. Start the virtual CAN interface: `.RPI_system/start_vcan.sh`
-4. Start playing CAN messages from a captured can log: `canplayer vcan0=can0  -I ./can_dumps/candump-racepack-running.log -li`
+2. Start playing CAN messages from a captured can log: `canplayer vcan0=can0  -I ./can_dumps/candump-racepack-running.log -li`
-5. Run the server: `npm run test_server`
+3. Run the server: `npm run test_server`

 ## Simulate CAN in dev on the Pi
 1. Start Dev CAN service `~/AutoDashBackEnd$ RPI_system/prepare_dev.sh`
    1. see that file to configure what canfile to run
 2. reboot, it will automatically run the node test_server command
+3. ssh in and play a canfile
+   1. `canplayer vcan0=can0  -I ./can_dumps/candump-racepack-running.log -li`

 ## Live on a car connected via CANBUS.